bxparks/AceTime/USER_GUIDE.md

-    * If you are using a SAMD21 development or breakout board, or one of the many clones called something like "Ardunio SAMD21 M0 Mini" (this is what I have), I have found things working better using the SparkFun configurations.
+    * If you are using a SAMD21 development or breakout board, or one of the many clones called something like "Ardunio SAMD21 M0 Mini" (this is what I have), I have found things working better using the SparkFun Boards instead of the Arduino Zero board.
 Download "SparkFun SAMD Boards" using the Board Manager by following the [SparkFun Boards Installation](https://github.com/sparkfun/Arduino_Boards), then select the board labeled "SparkFun SAMD Mini Breakout".
 These boards have only a single USB connector, and the `SERIAL_PORT_MONITOR` will be properly defined to be `SerialUSB`.
-    * The SAMD21 microcontroller does not provide any EEPROM.
-Therefore, some of the more realistic example apps (e.g. CommandLineClock, OledClock, and WorldClock) do not build on the SAMD21.
+    * The SAMD21 microcontroller does *not* provide any EEPROM.
+Therefore, this feature is disabled in the apps under `examples` (e.g.
+      `CommandLineClock`, `OledClock`, and `WorldClock`) which use this feature.